DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Survey on Performance Dashboard Design

 \subsection{Methodology}

 Although numerous dashboard sources are available online, we focus on the specific presentation of industry dashboards.
-Dashboard examples are selected from industry-based templates constructed by DataV~\cite{Datav:2024:builder} and other commercial dashboard authoring tools. $146$ industrial dashboards created by professional designers, combining aesthetics and effectiveness, are first collected.
+Dashboard examples are selected from industry-based templates constructed by DataV~\cite{Datav:2024:builder} and other commercial dashboard authoring tools. $146$ performance dashboards created by professional designers, combining aesthetics and effectiveness, are first collected.
 Then, those focusing solely on display rather than data presentation, and those with only a single view are excluded.
 We finalize a dataset with $114$ samples, covering a wide variety of domains, shown in Fig.~\Ref{fig:domainDistribution}~(\eg retail~(11.4\%; 13), health~(10.5\%; 12), police~(7.9\%; 9)).

 As our summary of common design practices inform LLM-powered agents in the system pipeline~(\textbf{R5}), it complements existing dashboard design patterns rather than providing a complete taxonomy~\cite{Card:1999:Readings, Chen:2021:Composition, Bach:2023:Dashboard}.
 Bach\etal~\cite{Bach:2023:Dashboard} argued that dashboard content components follow common structures, categorized into page layout, screenspace, content structure, interactions, and color scheme.
-We conduct interviews with the team members from DataV~\cite{Datav:2024:builder}, Alibaba Cloud~\cite{alibabacloud:2023:alibabacloud} and learn that industrial dashboard design patterns aim to maximize screen use for visuals while minimizing audience interpretation bias.
-Meanwhile, most clients attempted to apply a dashboard for data insight presentations or key metrics monitoring.
+We conduct discussions with the team members from DataV~\cite{Datav:2024:builder} and learn that performance dashboard design patterns aim to maximize screen use for visuals while minimizing audience interpretation bias.
+Meanwhile, most clients attempted to apply a dashboard for data insight presentations.
 Thus, we only consider the display relations of views, excluding their interaction relations.